rwcarlsen/cloudlus/README.md

 distribution of cyclus jobs to *workers* that can also be deployed with this command.
 There can be an arbitrary number of workers and they can live locally on the same machine as the server or somewhere else in the nets.
-Cyclus jobs can be deployed and fetched to/from the server using the `cloudlus` command.
+Cyclus jobs can also be deployed to and fetched from the server using the `cloudlus` command.
 The server also provides a simple RESTful api.

 CLI tools